Random Testing

 Read more.

-Under FMCSA rules, in an accident where there is disabling damage to a motor vehicle or bodily injury with immediate medical treatment away from the scene, the driver is subject to Post-Accident testing only if he receives a citation.
-Post-Accident testing must always be conducted in the event of a human fatality.
-Employers with a general drug and alcohol policy that requires post-incident testing may conduct a non-Federal test.
+Under FMCSA rules, when an accident causes disabling damage to a motor vehicle, the driver must take a Post-Accident test only if they receive a citation.
+If the accident results in bodily injury that requires immediate medical treatment away from the scene, the same rule applies.
+However, if the accident involves a human fatality, Post-Accident testing is always required.
+Employers with a general drug and alcohol policy can require post-incident testing and conduct a non-Federal test.

 No. Even if the accident meets the FMCSA definition of an accident requiring testing, it is too late.
-The regulations state that drivers who have been in an accident requiring Post-Accident testing must be tested for controlled substance and alcohol use as soon as practicable following an incident.
-If an alcohol test is not administered within 8 hours following the accident, the employer shall cease all attempts to administer a test.
-Similarly, a substance abuse test must be administered within 32 hours of an accident.
-You should document all of this.
+The regulations require employers to test drivers for controlled substances and alcohol use as soon as practicable after an incident.
+If the employer does not administer an alcohol test within eight hours, they must stop all attempts.
+The employer must also conduct a Post-Accident testing for controlled substances within 32 hours.
+Employers should document all test-related actions and decisions.

 DOT Compliance